hesxenon/future-fun/README.md

 ### Input
 * `...calls` - the `ICallMonad`s to aggregate
 ### Output
-A new `ICallMonad` that takes all the passed calls as its argument and returns all their results if executed
+A new `ICallMonad` that takes an array of all the arguments of the passed calls as its argument and returns all their results

-##### note: currently typesafe for up to five calls
+##### note: currently typesafe for up to five calls but can be used with any number of calls

 ---